-- 2. Log in to the AM console as the administrator, and navigate to Configure > Global Services > IDM Provisioning. - 3.
+- Log in to the AM console as the administrator, and navigate to Configure > Global Services > IDM Provisioning. - 3.
 Perform the following actions on the IDM Provisioning page: - a.
-Enable the IDM Provisioning service by selecting Enabled. - b.
-Enter the URL of the IDM instance in the Deployment URL field, for example https://openidm.example.com. - c.
+Enable the IDM Provisioning service by selecting Enabled. - Enter the URL of the IDM instance in the Deployment URL field, for example https://openidm.example.com. - c.
 (Optional) If you created new signing or encryption keys, enter their details, ensuring the keys are identical and available in the default keystores of both AM and IDM.

-For more information on IDM security, see Securing and Hardening Servers in the ForgeRock Identity Management 6.5 Integrator's Guide.
+For more information on IDM security, see the ForgeRock Identity Management 7 Security Guide.

-If you have copied the openium-selfservice-key and selfservice key alises from IDM, you can leave the default values for the key-related properties.
+If you have copied the openidm-selfservice-key and selfservice key alises from IDM, you can leave the default values for the key-related properties.